gnuton/RagBag/Docs/Scala.md

 myFun(linux)
 ```

+## Package object ##
+Please have a look at the "Scala packages" chapter

 ## Extending a class ##
 As said before, objects can extend classes. let's have a look at a simple example
 ```scala